SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise3.md

 2. Open the `insert.php` file in your browser.
 3. Fill out the form and submit it.
 4. Verify that the data is inserted into the `contacts` table.

+## Challenge

+- Add validation to the form fields to ensure that the user enters valid data.